-My grandfather was the family storyteller and I grew up listening to him tell the same stories over and over, but always with a new twist or surprise ending.
+I grew up listening to my grandfather tell his favorite stories over and over- always with a new twist or surprise ending.
 I was fascinated by the rhythm of his words, the dance of his characters and those long quiet pauses from which all his stories seemed to emerge.

 I hope you enjoy reading my books as much as I enjoyed writing them!